Politics and communication

 New Board members and Roger Lundmark as Managing Director

 Philipp Hänggi left the sn Board at the end of 2023 at the same time as handing over the chairmanship.
 As the new representative of BKW, the association meeting elected Stefan Klute, who as Head of Nuclear is responsible for the dismantling of the Mühleberg nuclear power plant and the company's nuclear portfolio.
 The Annual General Meeting also appointed Alexander Puhrer as a future member of the Board of Directors.
-He will take over the role of Managing Director of Kernkraftwerk Gösgen-Däniken AG on March 1, 2024, replacing Michaël Plaschy.
+He will take over as Managing Director of Kernkraftwerk Gösgen-Däniken AG on March 1, 2024, replacing Michaël Plaschy.
 The latter has been a member of the three-member board since 2009 and chaired the association from 2014 to 2019.
-As a member of the board, he was particularly committed to the promotion of research carried out by sn.
+As a member of the board, he was particularly committed to promoting research conducted by sn.

 At the end of 2023, the sn office also gained a new head in Roger Lundmark.
 The physicist and long-standing head of the Power Plant Support department replaces Wolfgang Denk, who is taking over as Head of Strategic Projects at his own request.
 He will thus be responsible for central projects in the sector relating to deep geological repositories.